College of Business > Faculty > A to Z listing of Faculty > Harold Welsch

-In his position as founder/director of the internationally acclaimed Entrepreneurship Program and the Coleman Entrepreneurship Center at DePaul University, Dr. Welsch has served as Chairman of the Academy of Management Entrepreneurship Division, president of the International Council for Small Business (ICSB) and president of the U.S. Association for Small Business and Entrepreneurship (USASBE).
+Welsch served as chair of the Academy of Management Entrepreneurship Division, president of the International Council for Small Business and president of the U.S. Association for Small Business and Entrepreneurship.
 He has served on the editorial board of the Journal of Developmental Entrepreneurship; the International Journal of Small Business Management, Entrepreneurship, Innovation and Change; Small Business Forum; the Journal of Small Business Management; and Family Business Review.
-Dr. Welsch serves on various boards of directors, and consults for both large and small firms.
-He is a principal of Devon Enterprises, a real estate investment and management firm.
+Welsch also served on various boards of directors, and consults for both large and small firms.
+He also has served as principal of Devon Enterprises, a real estate investment and management firm.

 His work carries him throughout the world in his efforts to promote entrepreneurship development and education.
 He received a doctorate in Humane Letters from Estonian-American University for his work in introducing entrepreneurship in Estonia.
-He was instrumental in establishing Small Business Development Centers in Poland and served in a pilot program to establish an MBA program in Prague, Czech Republic.
-Dr. Welsch was awarded the Harold Washington Community Service Award for his economic development efforts in Chicago's neighborhoods, and serves as Director of the Small Business Institute and on the Executive Committee of the MIT Enterprise Forum.
+He was instrumental in establishing small business development centers in Poland, and served in a pilot program to establish an MBA program in Prague, Czech Republic.
+Welsch was awarded the Harold Washington Community Service Award for his economic development efforts in Chicago's neighborhoods, and has served as director of the Small Business Institute and on the Executive Committee of the MIT Enterprise Forum.
 He has served as a national judge for several prestigious entrepreneurial awards, including The Blue Chip Enterprise Initiative's Entrepreneur of the Year Award sponsored by the U.S. Chamber of Commerce and Connecticut Mutual Insurance Company, and KPMG's Hi-Tech Entrepreneur of the Year Award.